Ach-Hidd/Bang-Controller-Project/README.md

 This problem is quite classic in the field of optimal control.
 For more literature information, check "minimum time control."

 ## Job Done
-The algorithms used to solve this problem are available on my [Github](https://github.com/Hiddane/).

 In this Project, we formulated the problem as an optimal Bang-Bang control policy and then defined a cost function.
 Afterward, we solved it using dynamic programming to find the most optimal control solution.

 [Interactive Cost function of the Bang Bang controller](http://underactuated.mit.edu/data/double_integrator_mintime_cost_to_go.html)